thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 ## What's hoisting?

 JavaScript has this "feature" called **hoisting**.
-When a function is invoked, the interpreter first adding variables declared with the `var` keyword to the current scope.
-Afterwards, the function's body is executed and values are eventually assigned to these variables.
-As a result, it's possible to write code to assign a value to a variable before it's declared. :facepalm:
+When a function is invoked, the interpreter first adds variables declared with the `var` keyword to the current scope.
+Afterwards, the code is executed and values are eventually assigned to these variables.
+As a result, it's possible to write code that looks like assignment is happening before declaration even though it's not. :facepalm:

 ```javascript
 function myFunction() {